Lowellowuor/AMR_NEXUS-/README.md

 AMR Nexus provides the technical infrastructure to support this mission:

-- **Surveillance** — aggregate and visualize resistance patterns across all 47 counties and 290+ sub-counties
+- **Surveillance** — aggregate and visualise resistance patterns across all 47 counties and 290+ sub-counties
-- **Prediction** — machine-learning based estimation of multidrug resistance (MDR) with explainability
+- **Prediction** — machine-learning based estimation of multidrug resistance (MDR) with per-prediction explainability
 - **Early warning** — real-time detection of anomalies and high-risk isolates with configurable alerting
-- **Reporting** — Ministry of Health compliant PDF and CSV reports aligned with GLASS indicators
+- **Reporting** — Ministry of Health compliant reports aligned with GLASS indicators
 - **Governance** — full audit trail and Data Protection Act 2019 compliant data subject rights

-The platform is designed for **self-hosted, on-premise deployment** within Kenya, in line with data sovereignty requirements.
+The platform is designed for self-hosted, on-premise deployment within Kenya, in line with data sovereignty requirements.

 ---